-7 Tips for Helping Your Body Absorb More Calcium and Prevent Calcium Deficiency
+Seven Tips that May Help Your Body Absorb More Calcium and Avoid Calcium Deficiency

-To better absorb calcium, we should also be getting sufficient amounts of vitamin D, which is essential for calcium absorption.
-We can obtain it through sunlight
+To better absorb calcium, we should also get enough vitamin D, which is essential for calcium absorption.
+We can obtain it through sunlight or supplements.

-When your health tests show a calcium deficiency, you should think about if youre eating too little calcium-rich foods, if you suffer from some kind of disorder, or if the problem has to do with how your body is absorbing this mineral.
+When your lab tests show a calcium deficiency, you should consider if you’re not consuming enough calcium-rich foods, if you suffer from some kind of disorder, or if the problem has to do with how your body is absorbing this mineral.

-If you’re following a balanced diet and are free of other health problems, we suggest following these 7 tips for helping your body naturally absorb more calcium.
+If you’re following a balanced diet and don’t have any other health problems, we suggest following these 7 tips that many help your body absorb more calcium naturally.

 Also read: 7 Habits that Help You Absorb More Calcium

-Tips for helping your body absorb more calcium
+Tips that may help your body absorb more calcium and avoid calcium deficiency

 1. Don’t overdo it on dairy products

-When we talk about calcium, we immediately think of milk and any kind of daily product such as cheese or yogurt.
+When we talk about calcium, we immediately think of milk and any kind of dairy product such as cheese or yogurt.

 However, even though all of these examples are good sources of calcium, our body doesn’t always absorb the mineral efficiently.
 Despite eating all the right foods, we can still end up with a deficiency.
 In some cases, certain levels of lactose intolerance can also negatively impact absorption.

-Below, we’ll take a look at other vegetable-based foods that also contain plenty of calcium as well as some recommendations for helping our body better absorb calcium.
+Below, we discuss other vegetable-based foods that also contain plenty of calcium as well as some recommendations for helping our body better absorb it.

 2. Discover tahini

-Sesame is a one of the natural foods that provides the highest amounts of calcium.
+Sesame is a natural food that’s very rich in calcium.
 Makers extract the oil from the seed and it’s very common in Asian cuisine.
-It has a delicious toasted aroma.
+It has a delicious roasted aroma.